fvanevski/lightrag-mcp-server/README.md

     }
     ```

-    The server will execute the query against your LightRAG instance and return a structured JSON response.
+    The server will execute the query against your LightRAG instance and return a conversational response.